emotion-js/emotion/.changeset/eleven-apes-cheer.md

 '@emotion/jest': minor
 ---

-Improve support for Enzyme's shallow rendering with the addition of the @emotion/jest/enzyme snapshot serializer
+Improve support for Enzyme's shallow rendering with the addition of the `@emotion/jest/enzyme-serializer` snapshot serializer.